-Total gross revenue was \$272.6 million for the 13 weeks ended March 27, 2022, compared to \$194.1 million in 2021, representing an increase of \$78.5 million due to significantly higher sales at our corporate restaurants and higher franchise revenues due to the increase in franchise Systems Sales(1), and higher sales in our retail and grocery channels.
+Total gross revenue was \$336.6 million for the 13 weeks ended June 26, 2022, compared to \$207.6 million in 2021, representing an increase of \$129.0 million; total gross revenue was \$609.2 million for the 26 weeks ended June 26, 2022, compared to \$401.7 million in 2021, representing an increase of \$207.5 million.
+Both increases are due to significantly higher sales at our corporate restaurants and higher franchise revenues due to the increase in franchise Systems Sales(1), and improved realized royalty rates due to a stronger franchise portfolio and less royalty assistance programs, higher sales in our retail and grocery channels and higher catering sales primarily as a result of Recipe's catering of the RBC Canadian Open in June 2022 as the official restaurant partner and caterer, partially offset by lower call centre revenues.
 In Q1 2022, Recipe continued its commitment to support its franchisees achieve sustainable success by changing the cost structure to reduce fees collected from off-premise, web and mobile orders.
 These changes will provide cost savings to the franchisees while continuing to grow sales through these channels.